otron/chat-socketio/notes.md

 events are... just strings.
 There's no magic.
 Some are automatically broadcast/emitted as a part of/by socket.io (`connect`, `disconnect` seem to be examples of such events).

+## Todos

+- run it in a docker container
+- run it on a server inside a docker container
+- add https/ssl
+- add support for usernames